InfinitySurface/AWSWebsiteDeployment/README.md

 * Identify and Access Management Services (IAM)
 * With IAM you can specify who can access which services and resources under certain conditions.
 * Great for managing a whole workforce

-### EC2
-* Elastic Compute Cloud (EC2)
-* Service that provides virtual machines for users in the cloud
-* Resizable capacity that provides several pricing options

 ### CloudFront
 * Offers content delivery through a globally-distributed network